 "I'm Vanilla, a friend of Connie's.
 She and Marjoram are looking for you."
 Vanilla said, and Basil slapped his face realization.

-"Oh man, I almost forgot we've got rehearsal at Six!"
+"Oh man, I almost forgot we've got rehearsal at SIX!"
 The shorter boy said with a frustrated groan, then cupped his mouth and peeked over the short wall to see if the guard had noticed him.
-Thankfully he had not risen any suspicion.
+Thankfully, he had not risen any suspicion.

 "I'm on a secret mission to find out what that guy is guarding...
 Crap that was supposed to be a secret as well!"
 Basil hissed.
 Vanilla got the feeling that Basil wasn't the best when it came to being tight lipped.
-A voice then caught both of them by surprise.
+A voice then caught both by surprise.

 "Hey!
-What are you two doing?"
+What are you two doing?!"
 The guard had finally noticed the two youths at the corner, pointing at them.